Chinese Institute of Engineers USA: Major events

-Within the United States, at the national level, and in conjunction with DiscoverE, CIE-USA hosts the renowned annual Asian American Engineer of the Year (AAEOY) Award.
-AAEOY creates a meaningful platform to recognize outstanding Asian American professionals in the areas of STEM and leaderships, and they are nominated from the corporations, academics, government and national renowned institutions.
-Many of their achievements represent monumental breakthroughs in their respective fields and their impacts are global and everlasting.
+Within the United States, at the national level, and in conjunction with DiscoverE, CIE-USA hosts the annual Asian American Engineer of the Year (AAEOY) Award.
+AAEOY serves as a platform to recognize outstanding Asian American professionals in the areas of STEM and leaderships, and they are nominated from the corporations, academics, government and national renowned institutions.

 At the international level, CIE co-hosts the bi-annual Sino-American Technology and Engineering Conference (SATEC).
 This event was first held in 1993 and organized in collaboration with the Chinese State Council of People's Republic of China.
 The second co-hosted bi-annual event is the Modern Engineering and Technology Seminars (METS).
 Founded in 1966 between the CIE-NY and CIE-ROC chapters, this event is in collaboration with the Taiwan national government.
 Over the years, the METS has introduced many advanced technologies to Taiwan and set up the stage for the microelectronics developments in Taiwan.